In order to enable single key shortcuts for commands and functions in Flash 8-CS6, we have been 'hacking' the shortcut files for years…

 The Mac shortcut file has a *.mfx extension and is in

 These files are xml-s and can be modified in a plain text editor (such as Notepad, EditPad Lite, Notepad2, Notepad++).

 A typical entry for the earlier versions looks like this:

 shortcut id would be a menu function

-key is the key code as described in this document ( Flash KeyCodes ).
+key is the key code as described in this document ( Flash KeyCodes PDF ).

 scope is the workspace area in Flash, i.e. Tools, Drawing Menu, Edit Script, etc.